What We Are Working On

 Assessment of Forest and Range Planning and Practices to Conserve Fish Habitat in British Columbia

-This is part two of the two part series looking at fish habitat in BC.
+This is the second part of the two part series looking at fish habitat in BC.
 This investigation will focus on how well fish habitat is conserved under FRPA.

 1. licensees’ compliance with FRPA’s requirements to protect fish habitat; and,